sauve/JSONSerialWriter/README.md

 * Use of Print class as output
 * Low level access to element writing methods
 * Support for string in flash memory ( progmem ) for both name and value
+* Start serilalization as JSONP and close it correctly

 # Installation